mpalash/aliakbarmehta/_content/wre-~-narrating-war.md

 ---
 title: wre ~ Narrating War
-subtitle: >-
-  *This is a {{dynamic list}} and may never be able to satisfy particular standards for completeness.
 layout: content
 tag: text
 pubdate: '2016'
 summary: >-
+*This is a {{dynamic list}} and may never be able to satisfy particular standards for completeness.

   Violence & the culture it consumes/perpetuates is a fundamental condition lodged in the core of human experience.
 It is simultaneously private, public, self-intimating & collective.
 War is an easy thing to look away from, if we